improvbutterfly/ETL-Project-Commodities/README.md

 ## Obtaining Data

 Each member of the group was responsible for a different commodity.
-We downloaded CSVs from economic and government websites.
-Kaggle had data but it was not up to date, so to obtain metal and energy data, we used the [Quandl API](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/writing/data/energy/Process/energy_api/Quandl_Energy_API.ipynb) The link describes the API call.
+We downloaded CSVs from economic and government websites(Macrotrends.net, Tradingeconomics.com, Worldbank.org investing.com) We used the Quandl API to get metal and energy data.
+The process can be found [here](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/writing/data/energy/Process/energy_api/Quandl_Energy_API.ipynb)

 ## Technical Report